SpikeHD/Dorion/README.md

 * [ ] Move from `device_query` to `rdev` (supports more keys.
 May also just attempt to contribute to `device_query`)
 * [x] API abstractions

-# Using Plugins and Themes
+# Using Plugins, Extensions, and Themes

 > [!TIP]
 > See the `examples` directory for examples of plugins, including how to include external code and themes.

-Plugins and themes are relatively simple to use, the file structure looks like so on Windows:
+Plugins, extensions, and themes are relatively simple to use, the file structure looks like so on Windows:

 ```
 C:/Users/%USERNAME%/dorion/
     ├── plugins/
     |   └── plugin.js
+    ├── extensions/
+    |   └── some_unpacked_extension/
     └── themes/
         └── theme.css
 ```